trevor-e/Interview-Swift/README.md

 ### Binary Trees
 - For level-order traversal, use a Queue to store each level.
 You can either use an array to store each of the children as you enequeue them, or you can store the current count to know how many elements to dequeue.
+- Some solutions can be made with in-order traversal since you're reading the nodes in a natural way.

 ### Graphs
 - Try to mark nodes as visited to make searching easier.

 ### Word Transformations
 - Try to precomute word neighbors using a placeholder (eg "*") in a dictionary with the value pointing back to the original word.

+### Finding K largest elements
+- Use a min-heap (note: the opposite of what we're searching for) to store elements in a sorted order.
+Then remove elements from the heap until the size == k.